Dreamworld's plans for a simulator will face tough competition

 Dreamworld's cinema was originally an IMAX theatre, so the space is certainly well-suited to large-scale projection.

-If Dreamworld were working with a budget anything like Brisbane's $26 million i-Ride project, it would be the most expensive single attraction ever built at Dreamworld, an unlikely prospect for a theme park that is struggling and a parent company that is stretched thin.
+If Dreamworld were working with a budget anything like Brisbane's $26 million i-Ride project, it would be the most expensive single attraction ever built at Dreamworld.

 Smaller scale simulation rides for Dreamworld could include traditional floor-mounted motion-bases spread out in front of the screen.
 This is how Back to the Future, Simpsons Ride and Minions Mayhem operate at Universal Studios theme parks.